syrkis/syrkis.com/src/pages/slides/miiii.typ

   - Grokking @power2022 is "sudden generalization" #pause
   - MI (often) needs a mechanism #pause
   - Grokking is thus convenient for MI #pause
-  - #cite(<lee2024a>, form: "prose", style:"american-psychological-association") speeds up grokking by boosting slow gradients as per @grokfast
+  - #cite(<lee2024a>, form: "prose", style: "american-psychological-association") speeds up grokking by boosting slow gradients as per @grokfast
   - For more see @ssp
 ][
   #meanwhile